Stoneware, Earthenware and Porcelain. They all start with ceramic clay.

 Each ceramic type has its purpose

-Most stores we shop in or buy from online offer us products that are ceramic.
+Most stores we shop in or buy from online offer us ceramic products.
 We use ceramic every day for eating, drinking, cooking, providing light, enjoying our plants in pots on the deck, and entertaining.

 Whether it is bathroom items or kitchen or dining room /living room items and whether it is earthenware, stoneware or porcelain, we are consumed by it.